harshabelavadi/bootcamp-vistcountbehaviour/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given the server is down, there is a backup server, backup server is active
+  Given: Server is down, there is a backup server, backup server is active
+  When: Server restarts,
-  When the server restarts, server sends request to backup server to get visitor count data
+  server sends request to backup server to get visitor count data
-  Then visitor count data gets retrieved
+  Then: Visitor count data gets retrieved

 Scenario: Reconcile counts if the sensor is offline for a while